simonliii/NanoGPS/README.md

 - Arduino Pin 7 to Display Pin 5.
 - Arduino Pin 8 to Display Pin 10.
 - Arduino Pin 9 to Display Pin 11.
-- Arduino Pin 10 to Display Pin 12.
-(With 1k Ohm Resistor)
+- Arduino Pin 10 to Display Pin 12 (With 1k Ohm Resistor).
-- Arduino Pin 11 to Display Pin 9.
-(With 1k Ohm Resistor)
+- Arduino Pin 11 to Display Pin 9  (With 1k Ohm Resistor).
-- Arduino Pin 12 to Display Pin 8.
-(With 1k Ohm Resistor)
+- Arduino Pin 12 to Display Pin 8  (With 1k Ohm Resistor).
-- Arduino Pin 13 to Display Pin 6.
-(With 1k Ohm Resistor)
+- Arduino Pin 13 to Display Pin 6  (With 1k Ohm Resistor).